Your Air Conditioner, Humidity and AC Drain Lines Explained

 HVAC systems generate water when cooling homes.
 AC units feature two sets of coils that continuously heat and cool the ambient air.
 The coils are connected by a condenser that rapidly heats and cools the air and evaporates and condenses water from the humidity in the air.
 Condensers use refrigerant chemicals to facilitate the cooling process.
 The refrigerant cools the coils, which cool air that flows over them.
 Moistures condense on the coils.
 Some water re-evaporates to provide additional cooling, but the process produces more moisture than can be handled.
 This water must be channeled out of the system.
 You’ve probably observed dripping window-AC units.
 All cooling systems must drain excess water, or problems will develop.
 The problems of excess moisture and clogged drain lines include:

-• Water Blown by Internal Fans
+- Water Blown by Internal Fans

 If excess water gets blown back onto the coils, it can begin to ice over.
 That’s why many AC units “freeze up” and stop cooling properly.
 Many people understand that it’s sometimes necessary to turn off a unit to melt excess ice on the coils.
 You can speed the process by using a hairdryer to melt the ice faster.
-You should never try to chip off the ice because this can damage the coils.
+You should never try to chip off the ice because this can damage the coils. - Unsealed Units

 Units that are improperly sealed--especially window units-- can allow warm, humid air to infiltrate the home.
-This puts more stress on cooling units, and the warm air can cause condensation on the outside of the units, which drips onto floors.
+This puts more stress on cooling units, and the warm air can cause condensation on the outside of the units, which drips onto floors. - Clogged Drain Lines

 Drain lines can get clogged from mold and algae growth, which dramatically affects AC performance.
 Clogged drains result in water overflowing the drain pans and damaging your home’s infrastructure and your AC system.
 Some systems have sensors that will turn off the systems when the AC drains get clogged.
 You can deal with a clogged drain by turning off the unit at the breaker and removing the condensation pan.
 If the pan is holding water, the drain is probably clogged.
 Dump the water, and clean and dry the pan.
 Use a shop vacuum to apply suction to the line to clear it.
-Once clear, pour distilled vinegar or hydrogen peroxide down the drain to dissolve any remaining growth.
+Once clear, pour distilled vinegar or hydrogen peroxide down the drain to dissolve any remaining growth. - Improper Sizing

 If your unit isn’t big enough to handle your cooling needs, it will likely produce excessive water.
 One solution might be to use a dehumidifier.
-Dehumidifying the home has the added advantage of allowing you to set your AC to a higher temperature and remain comfortable.
+Dehumidifying the home has the added advantage of allowing you to set your AC to a higher temperature and remain comfortable. - Water Damage

 Excess water can damage all parts of your AC system.
 You might require parts or system replacement if the excess water isn’t addressed for a long time.
 Water intrusion from AC units can also damage your home and decrease AC efficiency.